2000 Summer Olympics opening ceremony: Awakening

-Fire and Nature
+Fire & Nature

-The Fire and Nature segment showcased the Australian outback, wildlife and flora.
-It began with various fire performers (jugglers, breathers) moving across the stadium floor, symbolising the advance of a bushfire.
-In the aftermath, performers representing the flora stir as the land is replenished with water and life.
-The stadium floor is filled with performers dressed in costumes representing various flowers including Australia's distinctive wild flowers such as the Golden Wattle (Australia's national flower), the Waratah (State flower of NSW), the Sturt's Desert Pea, Water Lilies and Eucalypt flowers.
-The fauna, which were represented by seven large paintings by Ngemba artist Jeffrey Sammuels, were then revealed, depicting the Indigenous animal life in Australia.
+The Fire and Nature segment showcased the Australian outback, and its unique wildlife and flora.
+It began with various fire performers (jugglers, breathers) moving across the stadium field, symbolising the advance of a a series of bushfires.
+In the aftermath, performers representing the flora stir as the land is replenished with all types of life.
+The stadium field is now filled with performers dressed in costumes representing various flowers including Australia's distinctive wild flowers such as the Golden Wattle (Australia's national flower), the Waratah (State flower of New South Wales), the Sturt's Desert Pea, Water Lilies and Eucalypt flowers.
+The fauna, which were represented by seven large paintings by Ngemba artist Jeffrey Sammuels and were then revealed, depicting the Indigenous animal life in Australia.
 The flowers once more were illuminated before moving out of the stadium.